yaairfernando/redux-api/README.md

  <h2 align="center"> React and redux API </h2>

   <p align="center">
-      Project that makes an API request to JSONPLACEHOLDER to get a list of posts and manage the data using Redux
+      Project that makes an API request to Json Placeholder to get a list of posts and manage the data using Redux
     <br />
     <a href="https://github.com/YairFernando67/redux-api"><strong>Explore the docs »</strong></a>
     <br />